Dottie West: Death

 In July 1991, West lost control of a Chevrolet Camaro she was driving and crashed into a concrete wall.
 She was given a ticket for "careless driving" and for not wearing a seat belt.
 A second car accident a month later would take her life.
 On August 30, 1991, West was running late for a scheduled performance at the Grand Ole Opry.
 While driving herself to the venue, West's vehicle stalled.
 West then flagged down a passing driver, who happened to be her neighbor George Thackston.
 He agreed to drive her to the Opry.
-While attempting to take the Opryland highway exit ramp, Thackston lost control of the vehicle.
+While attempting to take the Opryland highway exit ramp off of Tennessee State Route 155 (Briley Parkway), Thackston lost control of the vehicle.
 The car then went airborne and hit an embankment.
 It was later reported that Thackston had taken the 25 mile-per-hour exit ramp at an estimated speed of 55 miles per hour.

 Thackston was taken to the hospital in critical condition.
-Thackston ultimately survived the crash.
+Thackston survived the crash.
 He was later charged with reckless endangerment and pleaded no contest.
 He was ultimately sentenced to 11 months probation and to complete an alcohol recovery program.
 At the scene of the accident, West did not appear to have any injuries, but she was admitted to the hospital with a ruptured spleen and a lacerated liver.
 Doctors also initially believed she might have been paralyzed.
 At Vanderbilt University Medical Center, West underwent a 90-minute surgery and was then taken to the surgical intensive care unit.
 West underwent a second operation, but lost a significant amount of blood and doctors did not think she would survive.
 On the morning of September 4, 1991, West was being prepared for her next surgery.
 Her heart stopped on the operating table at 9:43 am, and she was unable to be revived.
 She was 58 years old.

 West's funeral was held at Nashville's Christ Church on September 7, 1991.
 West was honored by her granddaughters with an original song paying tribute to her, which was played at the funeral.
 Steve Wariner sang "Amazing Grace" during the services.
 Kenny Rogers eulogized her in a speech: "When she sang about pain, she felt pain; when she sang about love, she felt love; when she sang about beauty, she felt that beauty.
 While some performers sang words, she sang emotions."
 West was then buried at Mount View Cemetery in her hometown of McMinnville.